Tired of Reading? Please listen to the blog

-Chose MD, if you wish to practice as a physician, it is generally considered to be a simple yet straightforward route by many in the medical community.
+If you wish to practice as a physician, chose MD that is generally considered to be a simple yet straightforward route by many in the medical community.
 It will help you reach a wide range of patients.

 Here are the various MS degrees one can choose after their MBBS: